MaximeCorp/naoto-exchange/README.md

 - Acquire orders batch from the memory pool.
 - Read packets into the orders batch (no waiting time).
 - Push the batch's address into a SPSC lock-free queue (the pointer will be released by the consumer of the queue).

+# Assumptions
+## Socket Gateway
+- A client won't be in the client ID to fd map until he's connected (unless it's an old connection).
+- When a new client is connected (user details provider replied to a request), the information at corresponding fd (client states array) will be overwritten.
+- One client can only be connected to the same socket gateway instance.
+- Updates from market about a client that is not in the map will be ignored.
+- If an update leads the program to find that the client ID in the client states array was overwritten, the client ID from the update (no longer relevant) will be removed from the map (client ID to fd).
+- Upon client connection (from writter thread), the old client ID at the fd corresponding to the new client ID will be removed from the map.

+# Important Details
+## Socket Gateway
+- The result given by the user details provider might not be up to date, it is necessary to add a behavior to ensure that missed updates will be seen by gateway.
+-